 (EDIT!
 I didn’t know there would be so much interest in the file Thanks guys!!
 I found an easier way to share it… )

-Click HERE for the Silhouette Software Format and Click HERE for the JPG Format.
-If you have a Silhouette, just open your software and drag this attachment in.
+Click HERE for the Cricut Software Format and Click HERE for the JPG Format.
+If you have a Cricut, just open your software and drag this attachment in.
 For the JPG you can print this photo at scale and cut your heat transfer vinyl of even use felt and hot glue!
 Email me a picture (or tag me) if you make one, I would love to see it! firstname.lastname@example.org

 I LOVE how these turned out… and they really are simple, don’t let the painting scare you :) I added grey bows for a “can lid” effect!
 For older kiddos (read: kids that will keep things on their heads haha) You could always attach a “tab” made from foil and cardboard to a headband.
 Thanks again Primary for sending the PJs for this project!
 Be sure to check out Primary for ALL of the DIY Halloween ideas!